seanhawkridge/cv/README.md

 ## Skills

-### Digital
+### Programming

 I love to code.
-I built my first website after graduating and realising I needed a way to show my work to the world.
-This quickly led to requests from friends and colleagues, and these requests grew into a business partnering with some incredible people to help them better communicate who they are online - in the process becoming conversant in PHP, HTML, SCSS, JavaScript and version control.
+I built my first website soon after graduating as way to show my work to the world.
+This quickly led to requests from friends and colleagues, and these requests grew into a business partnering with some incredible people to help them better communicate who they are online - in the process becoming conversant in PHP, HTML, CSS/SCSS, JQuery and version control.

 Between December 2015 and April 2016 I attended Makers Academy, Europe's leading programming bootcamp, where I added some foundational skills writing projects in Ruby and JavaScript, and an understanding of best practices including TDD, XP, Agile software development and version control in teams.

-### Activation & Self-starting
+### Activating & Self-starting

 In 2005 I co-founded The Royal Standard, an artist-led gallery, studios and social-workspace in a former pub in Liverpool.
 We were home to 25 studio members, and curated shows featuring artists from around the world.
 We punched way above our weight, and hosted a number of critically-acclaimed events and exhibitions.
 To my immense pride, the organisation is still going from strength-to-strength.